Your home is likely to be one of your most valuable assets, and while moving on can be a lot of work, there can be opportunities to grow your super.

 Selling our home often means taking the next step on the property ladder.
 But it can also be a chance to downsize rather than upsize.

 The downsizer super contribution is limited to $300,000.
-But if you own your place as part of a couple, you could each make a $300,000 non-concessional (after tax ) contribution, meaning you could boost your combined super savings by up to $600,000.
+But if you own your place as part of a couple, you could each make a $300,000 non-concessional (after-tax) contribution, meaning you could boost your combined super savings by up to $600,000.
+This amount will not count towards your non-concessional (after-tax) contributions cap but will count towards your transfer balance cap (this cap applies when you move your super into the retirement phase).

 You don’t have to downsize to grow your super

-If you’re younger than age 65, you can still choose to make a non-concessional (after tax) contribution to super using money from any profit on the sale of your home.
+You can still choose to make a non-concessional (after-tax) contribution to super using money from any profit on the sale of your home.
+Non-concessional contributions can be made at any time or with any frequency until you reach age 75.
+Learn more about downsizing contributions into super.
 Again, this is an area where it can be worth seeking expert financial advice.

 Let Active Super know your new address